-Via powerful academic-research enterprises, Arizona State University, Northern Arizona University, and University of Arizona offer intellectual and experiential opportunities that rival their Ivy League counterparts in important ways.
+Via powerful academic-research enterprises, Arizona State University, Northern Arizona University, and University of Arizona offer intellectual and experiential opportunities that rival their Ivy League counterparts.
 In many cases, the opportunities are even greater at Arizona’s universities:

 At the same time, Flinn Scholars enjoy the best of what premier liberal arts colleges offer: an Honors community of fellow students whose academic profiles are exceptionally strong, with small courses taught by superb faculty who often serve as academic mentors and advisers on research and thesis projects.

-Such flexibility—the best of a major research university as well as the best of a great liberal arts college—is a critical factor in finding the right fit.
+The flexibility provided by the Honors colleges—the best of a major research university as well as the best of a great liberal arts college—is a critical factor in finding the right fit.